IvIePhisto/ECoXiS/README.md

 `class XMLDocument: Sequence`
 :   Implements a XML document.
 It contains an `XMLElement` instance as the
     document element, before and after that may be `XMLMiscNode` instances.
-    It can also contain a `DocumentTypeDeclaration`.
+    It can also contain a `XMLDocumentTypeDeclaration`.

 `class XMLAttributes`
 :   A `Dictionary<String, String>`-like object representing attributes of